gaia-pipeline/gaia/README.rst

 One of the main reasons for this is the abstraction and poor execution of many automation tools.
 They come with their own configuration (`YAML`_ syntax) specification or limit the user to one specific programming language.
 Testing is nearly impossible because most automation tools lack the ability to mock services and subsystems.
 Even tiny things, for example parsing a JSON file, are sometimes really painful because external, outdated libraries were used and not included in the standard framework.

-We believe it's time to remove all these abstractions and come back to our roots.
+We believe it's time to remove all those abstractions and come back to our roots.
 Are you tired of writing endless lines of YAML-code?
 Are you sick of spending days forced to write in a language that does not suit you and is not fun at all?
 Do you enjoy programming in a language you like?
 Then Gaia is for you.

 How does it work?
 =================

 .. begin-architecture

 Gaia is based on `HashiCorp's go-plugin`_.
 It's a `plugin system`_ that uses `gRPC`_ to communicate over `HTTP/2`_.
-HashiCorp developed this tool initially for `Packer`_ but it's now heavily used by `Terraform`_, `Nomad`_, and `Vault`_ too.
+Initially, HashiCorp developed this tool for `Packer`_ but now it's heavily used by `Terraform`_, `Nomad`_, and `Vault`_ too.

-Plugins, which we named `pipelines <What is a pipeline?_>`_, are applications which can be written in any programming language as long as `gRPC`_ is supported.
+Plugins, which we named `pipelines <What is a pipeline?_>`_, are applications which can be written in any programming language, as long as `gRPC`_ is supported.
 All functions, which we call `jobs <What is a job?>`_, are exposed to Gaia and can form up a dependency graph which describes the order of execution.

 Pipelines can be compiled locally or simply over the build system.
 Gaia clones the git repository and automatically builds the included pipeline.
 If a change (`git push`_) happened, Gaia will automatically rebuild the pipeline for you*.

-After a pipeline has been started, all log output are returned back to Gaia and displayed in a detailed overview with their final result status.
+After a pipeline has been started, all log output is returned back to Gaia and displayed in a detailed overview with their final result status.

 Gaia uses `boltDB` for storage.
 This makes the installation step super easy.
 No external database is currently required.